mdsufz/StandEnA/docs/CUSTOMDB.md

 # Running script
 echo "START: $(date)"; cat id_synonyms_per_line.tsv | while read line; do id=$(echo "$line" | cut -f1); reac=$(echo "$line" | cut -f6 ); perl ../../../scripts/bulk_edirect_custom.pl "$reac" protein $id edirect_fasta/ >> log.txt 2>> err.txt; done; echo "  END  : $(date)";
 ```
+Since it can take hours or even days depending on the size of your list, I recommend running that with help of another tool (e.g. "screen").

+Do not try to run many instances in parallel.
+This may cause NCBI to black list your IP in which case the log.txt file from this step may contain "RESULTS: ERROR" output for your queries.

 #### 5) Adding missing proteins to custom database

 This step is necessary if you want to download extra enzymes
 that were not collected in the previous step.
 For example, some that I did not have the IDs before.
-Also, I downloaded manually a couple of proteins.
+Also, I manually downloaded a couple of proteins.
+For this step to be executed OrtSuite must be installed as described [here](https://github.com/mdsufz/OrtSuite)

 Create a folder to store manually downloaded fasta files